Collections & Exhibits

 Upcoming Programs and Events

 Nov.
-11 - Tuesday evening, 7 pm - general meeting and program at the Flagler Place, 201 SW Flagler Ave; a preview of the Nov.
+11 - Tuesday evening, 7 pm - general meeting and FREE program at the Flagler Place, 201 SW Flagler Ave; a preview of the Nov.
 15th historic home tour plus a program on the death of the notorious Ashley Gang 90 years ago.

 Nov.
 15 - Sat., the Fall Historic Tour from 10 am to 3 pm --- France Apts.(1927) & nearby vintage houses on St. Lucie Crescent and Cleveland Avenues.
 A bus will transport guests (with paid tour brochures) from the Stuart Heritage Museum to the historic places.
-Fund raising event for Stuart Heritage Museum, cost $15 each, tickets available at the Museum beginning in late October.
+Fund raising event for Stuart Heritage Museum, cost $15 each, tickets NOW available at the Museum.
+Photo: The elegant France Apartments in the 1930s, along St. Lucie Crescent and Frazier Creek.